 How do you become a teacher?

-Newly qualified teachers (NQTs) then complete a period of induction, which is the first year of employment as a teacher in a school.
-NQTs are encouraged to start their induction as soon as possible after gaining QTS but there's no set time limit for starting or completing the induction.
+Early career teachers (ECTs) then complete a period of induction, which is the first year of employment as a teacher in a school.
+ECTs are encouraged to start their induction as soon as possible after gaining QTS but there's no set time limit for starting or completing the induction.

 Teachers in independent schools aren't required to have QTS, but most do.
-Many independent schools don't offer an NQT induction year.
+Many independent schools don't offer an ECT induction year.

 It is possible to teach within further education without a teaching qualification, but career prospects are improved with one.
 For further information on teaching in other areas of the UK see our advice on training to teach in Scotland, Wales and Northern Ireland.